Colin Poche

-Colin Michael Poche (/poʊˈʃeɪ/ poh-SHAY-'; born January 17, 1994) is an American professional baseball pitcher for the Tampa Bay Rays of Major League Baseball (MLB).
+Colin Michael Poche (/poʊˈʃeɪ/ poh-SHAY-'; born January 17, 1994) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Tampa Bay Rays, Washington Nationals, and New York Mets.
+He made his MLB debut in 2019.

 Amateur career

 Poche attended Marcus High School in Flower Mound, Texas.
 As a senior in 2012, he went 7–3 with a 0.21 earned run average (ERA).
-He was drafted by the Baltimore Orioles in the fifth round of the 2012 MLB draft out of high school, but did not sign and attended the University of Arkansas, where he played college baseball.
+He was drafted by the Baltimore Orioles in the fifth round of the 2012 Major League Baseball draft out of high school, but did not sign and attended the University of Arkansas, where he played college baseball.

-In June 2014, Poche underwent Tommy John Surgery and then did not pitch during 2015.
+In June 2014, Poche underwent Tommy John surgery and then did not pitch during 2015.
 After two years at Arkansas, he transferred to Dallas Baptist University.
 In 2016, as a redshirt junior, he pitched to a 9–1 record with a 2.38 ERA in 16 starts.
 After the season, he was selected by the Arizona Diamondbacks in the 14th round of the 2016 MLB draft.

 Professional career

 Arizona Diamondbacks

-Poche signed with Arizona and made his professional debut during the 2016 season with the Hillsboro Hops, a Class A Short Season team, where he compiled a 1–2 record with a 3.19 ERA in 31 innings pitched.
-He spent 2017 with the Kane County Cougars and Visalia Rawhide where he posted a combined 3–1 record and 1.25 ERA in 50 1/3 innings pitched in relief.
+Poche signed with Arizona and made his professional debut during the 2016 season with the Hillsboro Hops, a Low–A team, where he compiled a 1–2 record with a 3.19 ERA in 31 innings pitched.
+He spent 2017 with the Single–A Kane County Cougars and High–A Visalia Rawhide where he posted a combined 3–1 record and 1.25 ERA in 50 1/3 innings pitched in relief.
 After the season, he pitched in the Arizona Fall League.
 Poche started 2018 with the Jackson Generals at the Double-A level.